tensorflow/java/tensorflow-framework/tensorflow-data.md

-NOTE: This readme follows the discussion of this [RFC]()

-Tensorflow-Data (Java)
+Tensorflow Data (Java)
 ==

-TensorFlow Data provides utilities and APIs for loading data of various formats, and preparing datasets for use in training and using deep learning models
+TensorFlow Data provides abstractions for loading data of various formats, and preparing it for use with deep learning models.
 .
-This package
- provides a
- simple API for configuring and iterating over datasets in both "graph" and "eager" mode.
+This package provides a simple API for configuring and iterating over datasets in both "graph" and "eager" mode.

 Usage
 --